SMART Recovery: Stages of change

-Side event: Relapse – Although not inevitable, relapses are a normal part of the change cycle and if handled well, can serve as a learning experience in overcoming an addiction.
+Side event: Lapse/Relapse – Although not inevitable, lapses and relapses are a normal part of the change cycle and if handled well, can serve as a learning experience in overcoming an addiction.

 Meetings

 SMART Recovery meetings are free for all wishing to attend and are intended to be informational as well as supportive.
 Over 1500 weekly group meetings led by volunteer facilitators are held worldwide.
 In addition, the organization provides online resources and support to the volunteers and those attending the groups and one or more daily online meetings.

 Meetings are also held in correctional facilities in many states, including: Arizona, California, Florida, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Vermont, Virginia, Washington, and Wisconsin.

 SMART hosts both large scale meetings and specific meetings tailored to prison inmates, military personnel, the LBGTQIA+ communities, young adults and family and friends of people engaged in or trying to achieve independence from addictive and problematic behaviors.